 The programs in Physical Therapy and Speech-Language Pathology enroll only full-time students.

 For the MS in Biostatistics and Public Health programs the number of credits taken establishes a student’s enrollment status, which is determined each term.
-Students are considered to be full time when enrolled in 12 or more credits during any Fall or Spring semester.
-During the summer session, 6 credits constitutes full-time enrollment.
+Students are considered to be full time when enrolled in 8 or more credits during any Fall or Spring semester.
+During the summer session, 4 credits constitutes full-time enrollment.
 Students with fewer credits are considered part time.
-To be eligible for financial aid and/or loan deferment, during the Fall and Spring semesters a student must take at least six credits.
+To be eligible for financial aid and/or loan deferment, during the Fall and Spring semesters a student must take at least 4 credits.

 Student Category Definitions:

-Matriculated Student – Applicants who have received a bachelor’s degree with A GPA of 3.0 who received a bachelor’s degree from an accredited undergraduate institution and have met the other admissions requirements may, at the discretion of the Admissions Review Committee, be accepted as a matriculated (pursing a degree) student.
+Matriculated Student – Applicants who have received a bachelor’s degree with A GPA of 3.0 from an accredited undergraduate institution and have met the other admissions requirements may, at the discretion of the Admissions Review Committee, be accepted as a matriculated (pursing a degree) student.

 Conditional Admissions Student - Applicants whose undergraduate GPA is under 3.0, may, at the discretion of the Admissions Review Committee, be accepted as conditional admissions students.
 Upon completion of a minimum of 6 and maximum of 9 credits with a grade point average of 3.0 (grades of B) or higher, the status of conditional admissions students will be reviewed and the committee may remove the conditional status and hold on the student’s continued registration.
 Financial aid is available per federal guidelines.
 If the student does not meet the 3.0 GPA criterion, earn grades of B or better in all courses, demonstrate required skills and competencies for each course, and uphold the Code of Academic Integrity, he/she will be prohibited from enrolling in any further coursework and will be administratively withdrawn from the school.